 To install a Smart Agent on a Windows machine, follow these steps:

-- 1. Working from the target workstation as a Local Administrator, prepare a local copy of your Smart Agent .msi file that you received from Lightspeed Systems.
+- 2. Working from the target workstation as a Local Administrator, make a local copy of your Smart Agent .msi file accessible.

 - Device must be running iOS 11.2